onqtam/headjack/docs/quotes_and_notes/skip_in_search/TRIAGE.md

     everything we do will be legal, moral, and easily auditable you can't build something decentralized on centralization - only the other way around - you can build something centralized on top of decentralization

+sunlight is the best disinfectant - is that actually true? lol

 whether something is important depends on whether we can do something about it - how viable/realistic/costly it is, what the odds are

 cooper from interstellar: "It's not possible".
 "No, it's necessary".